Azure/bicep-registry-modules/avm/res/synapse/workspace/README.md

 ### Parameter: `privateEndpoints.privateDnsZoneGroup.privateDnsZoneGroupConfigs`

-The private DNS zone groups to associate the private endpoint.
-A DNS zone group can support up to 5 DNS zones.
+The private DNS Zone Groups to associate the Private Endpoint.
+A DNS Zone Group can support up to 5 DNS zones.

 - Required: Yes
 - Type: array